jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-given-site-you-trust.md

 ![Step 1](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-a.png)

-Now click the page-scope button in order to create permissions specific to this page:
+Now click the page-scope button in order to create permissions specific to this page (that would be the top-left button):

 ![Step 2](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-b.png)

+The background of the pop-up menu become blueish: this means you are now in per-scope mode, that is, all rules created from now on while on this page will apply *only* to this web site -- <https://vimeo.com>
+in our example.

 ![Step 3](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-c.png)